Thanksgiving Pet Safety: Keep Pets Calm With Smart Routines

 Cons

 Keep the same feeding schedule through the chaos.
-Consistency reduces begging and fuels calmer behavior.
-For hydration, a near-silent fountain helps anxious pets drink.
-Explore picks in our Best Smart Cat Water Fountains guide.
+For hydration, use a near-silent fountain so anxious pets keep drinking.
+See picks in our Best Smart Cat Water Fountains guide.

 Prevent door dashing with smart entry

-Layer a baby gate or playpen near the door and use a smart lock that auto-locks after 10 seconds when you say, “Alexa, Thanksgiving Mode.”
-This simple redundancy is one of the highest-ROI safeguards when guests come and go.
+Use a baby gate or playpen near the entry and set an auto-locking smart lock that re-locks 10 seconds after “Alexa, Thanksgiving Mode.”
+This simple redundancy pays off when guests come and go.

 6) Top pet-calming gadgets compared